psr1919plus21/MultiSelector/README.md

  **selectedSeparator** – String that separate count of selected and total values, by default – 'of'.

  **allSelectedPlaceholder** – String that appears if all values will be selected.

+ **selectAll** – This option include select all button before all your select items.

+ **selectAllText** – This string define select all button text.

 Selector with `multiple` attribute.
 ---------